-Now in Our Sixteenth Year
+Now in Our 17th Year

-May 2013 - This Month
+March 2014 - This Month

 Banner Photo Credits: L to R: Welcome clown: The Green Bird from Cirque du Soleil's La Nouba; Mary Walsh in Dancing with Rage at the Panasonic Theatre; Robert Markus in Tommy at the Stratford Festival.
-Photo by Don Dixonl; Nicole Underhay at the Shaw Festival in Major Barbara.
+Photo by Don Dixon; Nicole Underhay at the Shaw Festival in Major Barbara.

 Openings: March 10 to March 17.
 2014.
 American Idiot at the Royal Alexandra Theatre; The Carousel at the Berkeley St. Theatre; Guys & Dolls at the Papermill Theatre; Montreal: Glengarry Glen Ross at the Segal Centre; Hudson, Quebec: Cole & Co. at the Hudson Village Theatre.
 See Previews.

 Reviews: 6 Essential Questions at the Factory Theatre; Arrabal at the Panasonic Theatre; Shrew at the Storefront Theatre; Idiot's Delight at the Young Centre for the Performing Arts; Heartbeat of Home at the Ed Mirvish Theatre; The Ugly One at the Tarragon Theatre; The Norman Conquests at the Young Centre for the Performing Arts; London, ON: Other Desert Cities & Billy Bishop Goes to War at the Grand Theatre, reviewed by Ric Wellwood.
 See Reviews.